Asymptotically Optimal Idling in the GI/GI/N+GI Queue: The Control Problem

-Each customer abandonment incurs cost $a\in(0,\infty)$ and the strictly increasing, continuous and convex function $g_U: [0,1] \rightarrow[0,\infty)$ captures the cost of server utilization.
-An admissible HL control policy determines how many customers enter service by time $t>0$.
+Each customer abandonment incurs a cost $a\in(0,\infty)$ and the strictly increasing, continuous and convex function $g_U: [0,1] \rightarrow[0,\infty)$ captures the cost of server utilization.
 The trade-off is between working the servers as much as possible, which incurs high utilization cost but low abandonment cost, and giving the servers more rest, which incurs lower utilization cost but higher abandonment cost.
-Our objective is to find an admissible control policy $\pi^{N}\in\Pi^N$ that minimizes the long-run average cost,
+In particular, given $\pi^{N}\in\Pi^N$ and a compatible initial distribution $\varsigma^N$, we define the long-run average cost of $(\pi^N,\varsigma^N)$ as